 Mamoon believes student interest in the allied health professions is growing in part because of the tremendous job opportunities now available.
 She also thinks the field of medicine and allied health professions plays to the strengths of Davidson students.

 "Healthcare now more than ever is teamwork," she said.
 "The physician leads the team, but there are important roles for other health professionals.
-The Davidson curriculum, across the board, emphasizes teamwork and interdisciplinarity.
+The Davidson curriculum, across the board, emphasizes teamwork and interdisciplinary.
 As a result, students are not only well-experienced in working in groups, but also learn to value the contribution of others.
 In their coursework, they routinely use the knowledge and skills acquired from different disciplines in solving problems.
 The students here have such diverse interests that they are a lot of fun to talk to.
 I learn so much from our discussions.''